Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 HTTP Messages have a particular structure or format.

-The format of the Requests and Responses messages are similar.
-Both consist of:
+<mark style="background: #FF5582A6;">The format of the Requests and Responses messages are similar.
+Both consist of:</mark>
 - An initial line,
 - Zero or more Header Lines,
 - A blank line, and